AASanusi/fshn-api/README.md

 ### Features Left to Implement
 - Future implementation will involve adding a categories model for all saved posts.
 - To implement sharing post to another user.
-- Function to block users.
+- Ability for users to block each other.

 ## Technologies Used
 ### Main Languages Used